-MSOT 610 Adult Rehabilitation II 3 didactic credit hours/ 1 lab credit hour 4 credit hours total This clinical course expands on the student's clinical reasoning skills, use of research and evidence in practice, and pragmatic reasoning as specifically applied to the needs of the adult population.
+This clinical course expands on the student's clinical reasoning skills, use of research and evidence in practice, and pragmatic reasoning as specifically applied to the needs of the adult population.
 Aging in place, technological support, hospice services, and team community interventions are analyzed and related to specific case examples in the outpatient, home health, extended care, assisted living, and hospice environments.
 The role of the occupational therapist as direct care provider, consultant, and evaluator for clients and families is also emphasized.
 This course is primarily part of the DOING thread of the MSOT curriculum.
 Please see the course objectives for more curriculum thread information.
 This course is a required course in the MSOT curriculum to be eligible for graduation.
-MSOT 615 Fieldwork Level 1-C 1 Fieldwork (Clinical) Credit hour 1 clinical credit hour total MSOT 615 Fieldwork Level 1-C has a focus on issues impacting older adults as well as exploring environments in which occupational therapists support the occupational needs of older persons.
+MSOT 615 Fieldwork Level 1-C has a focus on issues impacting older adults as well as exploring environments in which occupational therapists support the occupational needs of older persons.
 This rotation is 35-40 hours during the spring 2 semester.
-MSOT 620 Pediatric Occupational Therapy Practice 3 didactic credit hours/ 1 lab credit hour 4 credit hours total This course is the fourth in the assessment, evidence, and intervention series.
+This course is the fourth in the assessment, evidence, and intervention series.
 Integration of material covered in earlier clinical courses is expected.
 This course expands on the student's clinical reasoning skills, use of research and evidence in practice, and pragmatic reasoning as specifically applied to the needs of the pediatric population.
-Understanding of early intervention, natural environments and school-based service delivery (including Response to Intervention, 504 Plans, and Individual Education Plans) will be emphasized.
+Understanding of early intervention, natural environments and schoolbased service delivery (including Response to Intervention, 504 Plans, and Individual Education Plans) will be emphasized.
 The role of the occupational therapist as direct care provider, consultant, and evaluator for children and caregivers will also be explored.
-Aspects of support for occupational performance at home, school, and play using remediation, compensation, and technology is also an important part of this course.
+Aspects of support for occupation, and technology is also an important part of this course.
 This course is primarily part of the DOING thread of the MSOT curriculum.
 Please see the course objectives for more curriculum thread information.
-MSOT 630 Fieldwork Level 1-D 1 Fieldwork (Clinical) Credit hour 1 credit hour total Fieldwork Level 1-D has a focus on occupation in pediatric settings.
+Fieldwork Level 1-D has a focus on occupation in pediatric settings.
 This rotation occurs in March or April of the spring 2 semesters and is also a week long experience (4-5 days).
 For the pediatric experience, students may have an opportunity to observe typical and/or atypical development.
 Students will be provided with the opportunity to practice use of developmental screening assessments and evaluations, as well as prepare and present a group activity to a group of children.
-MSOT 650 Research Project II Hybrid Course This course expands on the concepts introduced in MSOT 605- Research Project I, where students have the opportunity for hands-on practice related to the Scholarship of Discovery.
+This course expands on the concepts introduced in MSOT 605- Research Project I, where students have the opportunity for hands-on practice related to the Scholarship of Discovery.
 Students will continue